thekidarcplays-sudo/websim-ai-agent/README.md

 - Your `WEBSIM_BEARER` JWT in `.env` is a **live login** for your websim account.
 Treat it like a password.
 - The agent can create, edit, publish, and delete revisions and comments.
 Point it only at projects you own.
 - `AGENT_MAX_TURNS` (default 15) prevents infinite tool-calling loops.

+### Notice

+This project is a HEAVY work in progress!
+Please be careful when hosting this!